tudasc/TypeART/README.md

 Making use of TypeART consists of two phases:

-1. Compile your code with Clang/LLVM-10 using the TypeART LLVM pass plugins to 1) serialize static type information to a `yaml`-file and 2) instrument all relevant allocations.
+1. Compile your code with Clang/LLVM (version 10) using the TypeART LLVM pass plugins to 1) serialize static type information to a file and 2) instrument all relevant allocations.
 See [Section 1.1](#11-compiling-a-target-code).
 2. Execute the target program with a runtime library (a *client* based on the TypeART runtime) to accept the callbacks from the instrumented code and actually do some useful analysis with our interface.
    See [Section 1.2](#12-executing-an-instrumented-target-code).